meteatamel/knative-tutorial/docs/brokertrigger.md

 Create Knative services that will subscribe to the Broker.

-Define a [service1.yaml](../eventing/brokertrigger/service1.yaml) and [service3.yaml](../eventing/brokertrigger/service3.yaml) which are services that log out received messages.
+Define [service1.yaml](../eventing/brokertrigger/service1.yaml) and [service3.yaml](../eventing/brokertrigger/service3.yaml) which are services that log out received messages.

-Create another [service2.yaml](../eventing/brokertrigger/service2.yaml) for the second service logs the received message and replies back with another CloudEvent with type `dev.knative.samples.hifromknative`.
+Define another [service2.yaml](../eventing/brokertrigger/service2.yaml) for the second service logs the received message and replies back with another CloudEvent with type `dev.knative.samples.hifromknative`.
 You can check out the source in [event-display-with-reply](../eventing/event-display-with-reply/csharp) folder.

-Create the services:
+Create services:

 ```bash
 kubectl apply -f service1.yaml -f service2.yaml -f service3.yaml